• Skip to primary navigation

 Apple & Pumpkin Baby Food: Substitutions

 • Apples.
-I recommend a sweet, flavorful apple variety like Galas, Honeycrisps or Pink Ladies.
+I recommend a sweet, flavorful apple variety like Galas, Honeycrisp or Pink Ladies.
 But any variety will do.
-If you already have homemade, unsweetened applesauce on hand feel free to use 1 ½ cups of applesauce instead of the 3 cups of cooked apples.
+If you already have homemade applesauce, you can use 1 ½ cups of applesauce instead of the 3 cups of cooked apples.
 Use organic apples and make sure to wash them thoroughly.

 This recipe is simple, cook the apple and pumpkin, add water and blend.
 Here are a few tips.